You want to help the next generation of technical minds. We want to help you do just that.

 Our team talked through the possible issues that we might face if we invited someone in.
 Our biggest fear was that it could be a big distraction for ourselves and, as a result, the intern might not gain much while here.
-We were a little hesitant about bringing on an intern for the first time.

 Fortunately, we decided that it felt like the "right time" to give it an honest trial.
 After meeting with Corinne, we invited her to intern with us for a few months.